 A funeral service will be held at Mounts Funeral Home, 224 4th Avenue, Gilbert, West Virginia on Wednesday, December 11, 2019, at 3:00 p.m.
 Visitation will begin at 2:00 p.m., prior to the service.
 Interment will be at Northlawn Memory Gardens, 7060 OH-3, Westerville, OH 43082 on Thursday, December 12, 2019.

-To send flowers to Rev. James (John) H. Thompson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. James (John) H. Thompson, please visit our floral store.